-For more details on the apartments, and to get a better idea of RILA’s apartments and classroom locations, please check the locations page.
+For more details on the dorms, and to get a better idea of RILA’s apartments and classroom locations, please check the locations page.

 Although the RILA housing arrangement is intended to be a source of camaraderie, students who wish to live by themselves or with Italians should feel free to get alternative housing in Rome on their own.
 RILA cannot take any responsibility for making alternative arrangements or for the consequences of such arrangements.